std::any and Type Erasure

 Step 1 — The Design Motivation for any

 Property maps in plugin systems—different plugins might register properties of different types (integers, strings, custom structs).
-Variable binding in script engines—variables in a script can be of any type at runtime.
+Variable binding in scripting engines—variables in a script can be of any type at runtime.
 Serialization/deserialization frameworks—when parsing JSON or XML, the type of certain fields can only be determined after seeing the actual data.

 Step 2 — Basic Usage of any